SymbioticEDA/riscv-formal/docs/examplebugs.md

 a bug in an implementation where the LSB is not cleared by the instruction (but, for example, an instruction address misaligned trap is triggered instead) is usually not discovered by just running compiler-generated code.
-With riscv-formal I have found this exact bug is several implementations.
+With riscv-formal I have found this exact bug in several implementations.

 Troubles with bypassing and forwarding
 --------------------------------------